AnyFetch/anyfetch-file-hydrater.js/README.md

 Base library for file hydration on http://anyfetch.com.

-Using this library requires a single function which takes a file path and metadatas, and returns more metadatas.
+Using this library requires a single function which takes a file path and initial data, and returns more data.

 How to use?
 -------------------